CESNET/dp3/docs/install.md

 pip install "git+https://github.com/CESNET/dp3.git@new_dp3#egg=dp3[deploy]"
 ```

+We will assume that you have the python environment activated for the rest of the installation.

 We want to run your app under a special user, where the username should be the same as the name of your app.
 Create the user and group:
 ```
 sudo useradd <APP_NAME>
 sudo groupadd <APP_NAME>
 ```

+### Installing dependencies

+We must first cover the dependencies which were set up in the docker-compose file in the development installation.

-### Redis
+#### Redis

-Already installed as package, just enable and start the service with default configuration
+You have already installed redis as a package, just enable and start the service with default configuration:

 ```
 sudo systemctl start redis
 sudo systemctl enable redis
 ```

-### MongoDB
+#### MongoDB

 If you already have an existing MongoDB instance with credentials matching your configuration, you can skip this step.

 !!! warning "This part is under construction"